amanda383/amanda383/README.md

 <h1 align="center">Hi 👋, I'm Amanda</h1>
 <h3 align="center">Hi my name is Amanda, I am currently a student pursing an undergraduate degree in computer engineering at the University of Waterloo.
 With most of my knowledge being front-end development.
-I am currently interested in machine learning, and have been teaching myself about Object detection and how it can be implemented in my new mobile app GourmetGaze. <h3>Seeking Winter 2025 Internships</h3></h3>
+I am currently interested in machine learning, and have been teaching myself about Object detection and how it can be implemented in my new mobile app GourmetGaze.
+Seeking Winter 2025 Internships</h3>

 - 🔭 I’m currently working on **PantryAI**